phil294/AHK_X11/README.md

 ## Installation

-You need (?) to have `libxdo` installed, which is usually done by installing `xdotool` on your distribution.
-Only works with version 2016x currently, not with 2021x (will soon be fixed).
-This is the default in Ubuntu.
-Also required is a running X11 server and GTK installed, which you most likely already have.
+You need to be running X11 and have GTK installed.
+Both is the default on most systems.

-Then, you can download the latest binary from the release section at the top right or build from source (see "Development" below).
+Then, you can download the latest binary from the [release section](https://github.com/phil294/AHK_X11/releases) or build from source (see "Development" below).
 Make the downloaded file executable and you should be good to go.

 **Please note that the current version is still barely usable** because most things are not implemented yet.